Luming-L/CEG/README.md

 A possible workflow for building supermatrix:

- 1. Find ‘universal single-copy’ orthologues across the taxonomic group (OrthoFinder ).
+ 1. Find ‘universal single-copy’ orthologues across the taxonomic group (OrthoFinder and [Batch Web CD-Search Tool with Pfam database](https://www.ncbi.nlm.nih.gov/Structure/bwrpsb/bwrpsb.cgi)).
- 2. Make a multiple alignment of each orthogroup, respectively.
+ 2. Make a multiple alignment of each orthogroup, respectively (MAFFT).
  3. Concatenate the alignments.
 The length of one concatenated alignment is the sum of each orthogroup's MSA length.

 (Barker, D 2020, _Lecture 4: Phylogeny_, lecture notes, Comparative and Evolutionary Genomics PGBI11115, The University of Edinburgh, delivered Feb 2020.)